-To me, he's [Chris Arreola] a question.
-There are some good things about him and then there is a little doubt about him.
+"To me, he's a question," Lira said of Arreola.
+"There are some good things about him and then there is a little doubt about him.
 He seems to be strong enough to deal with the bigger and quality guys that are out there.
 But I question how big a puncher he is.
-For the heavyweight division, I see a guy that has to throw a lot of punches to really hurt you.
+For the heavyweight division, I see a guy that has to throw a lot of punches to really hurt you."

 Arreola is 6-foot-4 and he fought as high as 256 pounds in September 2005.